LMS Reviews & Tutorials

 This is great for those creating content with page builders.
 You can use your own spacing via the page builder elements/widgets, and build more creative layouts.

-Our plugin only provides the option to do this globally, for every single piece of content in focus mode.
+Our plugin only provides the option to do this globally, for every single piece of content in Focus Mode.
 This includes all lessons, topics & quizzes.
 But what if you want to only apply it to topics?
 Or only to quizzes?
 This tutorial will show you how.

 How to Hide the Default LearnDash Lesson List on Course Pages